Start building

 What is a code editor?

 At its core, a code editor is a specialized program designed to streamline the process of writing and editing code.
-Unlike a basic text editor, a code editor provides features that make coding more efficient and enjoyable.
+Unlike a basic text editor, a code editor provides features that make coding more efficient, enjoyable, and easily becomes one of your favorite development tools.

-One of the most helpful features is syntax highlighting, which transforms your code into an intuitive representation of your programming language, using color to differentiate between keywords, variables, and functions.
+One of the most helpful features in code editing is syntax highlighting, which transforms your code into an intuitive representation of your programming language, using color to differentiate between keywords, variables, and functions.

 As you type, most code editors can intelligently predict what you're writing and suggest completions.